WilliamMcRoberts/HtmxTailwindGsapBlazor/README.md

   ```
      Update-Database
   ```
-7. enter command:
+5. launch project:
   ```
     dotnet run
   ```
-9. go to Register page and register a name, email, and password
+9. navigate to the Register page and register a name, email, and password
 10. confirm
-11. go back to Home Page to see Htmx in action
+11. navigate back to the Home Page to see Htmx with SSR and Tailwind in action